A sensitivity-based method for bilevel optimization problems: Theoretical analysis and computational performance: Computational Tests

 As an illustrative example, we first conduct a detailed analysis of the classic \texttt{Clark\-Westerberg\-1990} problem \citep{Clark1990}, a well-known benchmark in the chemical engineering literature.
 The problem is defined as:

 The geometry of this problem is illustrated in Figure~\ref{fig:CW1990_landscape}.
 The implicit upper-level objective, $F(x,\bar{y}(x))$, is continuous but non-smooth, with non-differentiable kinks at $x=2$ and $x=4$ that correspond to changes in the lower-level active set.
 This non-convex landscape gives rise to multiple optima, including a global minimum at $x=1$ and two distinct local minima.
-This sensitivity to the initial point underscores the necessity of a multi-start strategy to adequately explore the solution space, a characteristic feature of non-convex bilevel problems.
+This sensitivity to the initial point underscores the necessity of a multi-start strategy to systematically explore the solution space, a characteristic feature of non-convex bilevel problems.

 To demonstrate the algorithm's performance on a problem with active upper-level constraints, we present the convergence results for the \texttt{Outrata\_Cervinka\_2009} problem in Figure~\ref{fig:OC2009_plots}.
+This problem is defined as

-Unlike cases that terminate due to stalling, this problem demonstrates convergence via the primary KKT criterion.
+Unlike cases that terminate due to stalling, this problem demonstrates convergence via the primary KKT criterion, as observed for several problems in Section~\ref{sect:discussion}.
 The plot shows the KKT residual decreasing by several orders of magnitude to meet the tolerance, while the upper-level multiplier $\mu_1$ converges rapidly to its optimal value.
 This provides strong numerical evidence that the algorithm performs as theoretically intended.